NREL/EnergyPlus/doc/src/docs/EngineeringReference/16-Economics.md

 The objects used for performing a life-cycle cost analysis are:

-n LifeCycleCost:Parameters
+* LifeCycleCost:Parameters

-n LifeCycleCost:RecurringCosts
+* LifeCycleCost:RecurringCosts

-n LifeCycleCost:NonrecurringCost
+* LifeCycleCost:NonrecurringCost

-n LifeCycleCost:UsePriceEscalation
+* LifeCycleCost:UsePriceEscalation

-n LifeCycleCost:UseAdjustment
+* LifeCycleCost:UseAdjustment

 The computation of life-cycle costs is broken into three main routines which are described below.